szilard/benchm-ml/README.md

 into a much smaller sized data matrix is making the single machine tools the best choice for most practical applications now.
 The big data hype is finally over.

 What's happening now is a new wave of hype, namely deep learning.
-The fanboys now think deep learning (and they miscall it AI) is the best solution to all machine learning problems.
+The fanboys now think deep learning (or as they miscall it AI) is the best solution to all machine learning problems.
 While deep learning has been extremely successful indeed on a few classes of data/machine learning problems such as involving images, speech and somewhat text (supervised learning) and games/virtual environments (reinforcement learning),